 Why ARR Matters for Sales Leaders

-ARR is the metric that determines company valuation, fundraising, and sales compensation.
+ARR is the metric that determines company valuation, fundraising ability, and sales compensation structures.
 A VP Sales at a $10M ARR company faces very different challenges than one at $100M ARR.
+At $10M, you're still proving the sales motion works.
+At $100M, you're optimizing an engine that already runs.
 ARR growth rate is the primary indicator boards use to evaluate sales leadership effectiveness.
+A company growing ARR at 80%+ year-over-year commands a 15-25x revenue multiple.
+Growing at 20% gets you 5-8x.
+That valuation gap is why boards obsess over the number and why CROs tie their comp to it.

 ARR vs Revenue

 ARR only counts recurring subscription revenue.
-It excludes one-time implementation fees, professional services, and hardware sales.
-A company might have $15M in total revenue but only $10M in ARR if $5M comes from services.
+It excludes one-time implementation fees, professional services, hardware sales, and usage-based overages that aren't committed.
+A company might have $15M in total revenue but only $10M in ARR if $5M comes from services and one-time fees.
+This distinction matters for valuation: investors value recurring revenue at a premium because it's predictable.
+A dollar of ARR is worth 3-5x more in company valuation than a dollar of services revenue.
+This is why CROs push teams to structure deals with higher recurring components.